mejia-dev/capstone-time-tracker/Timetracker.md

 		* Set up superuser account.
 		* Register Treat and Flavor in admin panel
 		* Render flavors on page
+		* Research into partials.
+Appears that there is no official support.
+For sake of time, will look into this later.

 * 2024-03-20
 	* 7:58am PST - 9am PST